 Being able to race in a VeloX takes a whole new motor skill which the athletes need to learn.
 To prepare the athletes, they start training on a recumbent bike as soon as possible.
 This way they get used to the balance and transfer of power necessary for cycling in a VeloX.
 While the engineers are busy designing and building the VeloX 8, the athletes spend time learning to ride in an old VeloX.
 Then, when the VeloX 8 is ready the athletes spend training days riding down a closed down road to master riding a VeloX.
 Here they do not yet get the full experience, but they get as close to racing in a VeloX as possible in the Netherlands.

 Being able to break the Human Powered World Speed Record requires more than just extensive training.
 Together with the athletes, the Human Power Team focusses on a whole range of factors.
 Some examples are nutrition, mental strength, taper and acclimatisation.
 The Human Movement Scientists use the latest research developments in these areas to optimally prepare the atletes for the record attempt.

-Age 24 Lives Leiden Studies ICT Law Works Reservist Dutch Defense
+Age 25 - Lives in Leiden - Studies ICT Law - Works as Reservist Dutch Defense